lccostajr/edx-documentation/en_us/shared/getting_started/create_activate_account.rst

 public username after you register.

 You also provide your full name, which appears on any certificates that you earn.
-You can change your full name at any time.
-For more information, see :ref:`learners:SFD Basic Information`.
+You can :ref:`change your full name<learners:SFD Basic Information>` at any time.

 To register an edX or edX Edge account, follow these steps.